robot-dreams/eop/notes.md

 How would you formally define the "action" concept?
 When would a transformation be more efficient than an action?
 Footnote 3.6 (page 42): How would you write such an identity_element function?
+What's an example of an optimization that can be made for non-regular functions / types?

 ## Definitions